 It is through the ongoing generosity and support of our many friends and partners that we are able to offer the Boardman River Nature Center as an admission free-destination for nature learning and discovery.
 Operated by the Grand Traverse Conservation District, the Nature Center allows us to deliver education programs right at the source, on the doorstep to a 505-acre living laboratory.

-Hours and Location – The Boardman River Nature Center is open to the public, admission-free Tuesday – Saturday from 10am – 4pm.
+Hours and Location – The Boardman River Nature Center is open to the public, admission-free Tuesday – Friday from 10am – 4pm and select Saturdays.
 The facility includes a sheltered pavilion and a 1,100 ft2 community room (with a full kitchen) and may be rented year round for meetings, parties and other events.

 Education Programs – From our headquarters at the Boardman River Nature Center, we craft nature experiences that connect children, adults and families to the natural world.
 These experiences not only enrich the quality of our lives, but also empower us to play a personal role in protecting the natural resources that make our region so special.